facebook icon twitter icon youtube icon

 Sexual Assault Response Advocates

 Sexual Assault Response Advocates (SARA) is looking to add 7-10 new members to this campus group.
 The goal of SARA is to educate and support members of the Simpson community in dealing with sexual assault and sexual misconduct.
-SARA consists of student advocates who are specially trained to provide education and support in sexual assault incidents on campus (training is 30 hours, happens right before the start of fall semester, and focuses on various topics related to sexual assault).
+SARA consists of student advocates who are specially trained to provide education and support in sexual assault incidents on campus (training is 30 hours during May Term, and focuses on various topics related to sexual assault).
 SARA is also an organization which provides educational programming about issues related to dating violence, sexual harassment, sexual assault, bystander intervention, and being conscientious about sexual choices.

 • Jenny Vargas | SARA Advisor | 515-961-1556